jolicode/castor/doc/going-further/extending-castor/remote-imports.md

 ## Importing file from a remote package

-Third party functions may not be autoloaded by Composer, as there may be optional.
+Third party functions may not be autoloaded by Composer, as they may be optional.
 To import them, you can use the `import()` function.

 ```php